BSc 2nd Year Microbiology Environmental Quality Notes Study Material

 Sewage Treatment (Microbiology of Sewage)

-Sewage is the used water supply containing domestic waste together with human excrement and wash water and industrial waste, including acids, greases, oils, animal matter, vegetable matter and storm waters.
-The basic Principle in sewage treatment is that water is separated from the waste while the solid organic matter is biodegraded by microorganisms to simple compounds like nitrates, sulphates, carbonates, carbon dioxide, methane etc.
+Sewage is the used water supply containing domestic waste together with human excrement and washes water and industrial waste, including acids, greases, oils, animal matter, vegetable matter, and storm waters.
+The basic Principle in sewage treatment is that water is separated from the waste while the solid organic matter is biodegraded by microorganisms to simple compounds like nitrates, sulphates, carbonates, carbon dioxide, methane, etc. (BSc 2nd Year Environmental Microbiology Notes Study Material)

-Sewage treatment is managed on small scale as in individual homes and rural areas as well as an large scale in towns by municipal bodies.
+Sewage treatment is managed on small scale as in individual homes and rural areas as well as on a large scale in towns by municipal bodies.
 We shall consider the most common methods of sewage treatment at these levels.

 This is managed by the following two common methods.

-Anaerobic bacteria in the compacted sludge layer at the bottom of cesspool digest the organic matter.
+Anaerobic bacteria in the compacted sludge layer at the bottom of the cesspool digest the organic matter.
 The breakdown products diffuse into the ground.
-After few years it may become necessary to pump out the sludge layer (if it becomes thicker) and to clean with strong acid.
+After a few years, it may become necessary to pump out the sludge layer (if it becomes thicker) and clean it with strong acid.
 Chemicals that can digest the grease should also be added to avoid blockage of the pores.
-Dried bacterial spores as those of Bacillus subtilis are available in stores.
-These may be added to accelerate the sludge digestion.
-Addtion of yeasts at intervals is also useful.
+Dried bacterial spores such as those of Bacillus subtilis are available in stores.
+These may be added to accelerate sludge digestion.
+The addition of yeasts at intervals is also useful.

 2. Septic tanks.
 These are also used in some homes.
 A septic tank is an enclosed concrete box into which waste flows from the house.

-Primary treatments rely on physical separation procedures to lower the BOD; secondary treatments rely on microbial biodegradation to further reduce the concentration of organic compounds in the effluent; and the tertiary treatments use chemical methods to remove inorganic compounds and pathogenic microorganisms.
+Primary treatments rely on physical separation procedures to lower the BOD; secondary treatments rely on microbial biodegradation to further reduce the concentration of organic compounds in the effluent, and tertiary treatments use chemical methods to remove inorganic compounds and pathogenic microorganisms.
 Municipal treatment plants are not capable of dealing with industrial wastes containing toxicants, such as heavy metals.
+(BSc 2nd Year Environmental Microbiology Notes Study Material)

 2. Secondary treatment (microbial biodegradation).
 To achieve an acceptable reduction in the BOD, secondary treatment by a variety of means is necessary.